dce/davideisinger.com/content/notes/golang/index.md

   > In Go generics, the ~ tilde token is used in the form ~T to denote the set of types whose underlying type is T.

+* [Type Aliases][25]

+  > An alias declaration doesn’t create a new distinct type different from the type it’s created from.
+It just introduces an alias name T1, an alternate spelling, for the type denoted by T2.

 [17]: https://stackoverflow.com/a/40951013
 [18]: https://go.dev/doc/effective_go#named-results
 [19]: https://exercism.org/tracks/go/concepts/errors